Need a writer to tell your company's story?

 Whether you need help setting writing deadlines or staying accountable, encouragement to complete your manuscript, advice regarding how to create an anthology, global or line edits, advice regarding publishing, or anything in between, I welcome you to contact me about reaching your writing goals.
 I'm glad to share samples of how my edits have helped writers transform their manuscripts.

 Need an experienced editor?

-Experience editing more than a dozen books (including my own, Scars: An Anthology) and the manuscripts of more than 500 writers at all levels and across genres informs me as I work energetically and thoughtfully.
+Experience editing nearly twenty books (including my own, Scars: An Anthology) and the manuscripts of more than 500 writers at all levels and across genres informs me as I work energetically and thoughtfully.

-Whether a writer seeks a general conversation about a body of work, direction on a specific element of a personal essay, line edits for a memoir in its final stages, or advice regarding where to submit a children's book, I feel honored when I can exceed expectations.
 The editorial relationship requires enormous trust, and I pride myself on treating writers, their work, and their deadlines with deep respect.
+Whether a writer seeks a general conversation about a body of work, direction on a specific element of a personal essay, line edits for a memoir in its final stages, or advice regarding where to submit a children's book, I feel honored to be a trusted partner in the process.

 Scars: An Anthology examines the range and nuance of experience related to scars of the body.
 Through various genres and mediums, forty contributors address self-mutilation, creating art, gender confirmation surgery, cancer, birth, brain injury, war, coming of age, pain, and love, all focusing on the central question of what it means to live with physical scars.

 If scars are the memory of pain, then this volume is a body of those memories recollected as stories—stories as compelling, as vivid, as dramatic as the thing, the scar, itself. —Lisa Sanders, the doctor behind House, M.D. and New York Times “Diagnosis” Columnist